MRTI calls for votes against oil giant after it blocks shareholder proposal

 Two years ago, faith-based investors including MRTI backed a proposal calling on Exxon Mobil to align itself with the 2015 Paris Climate Agreement, including a global target of keeping global temperature rise to 2 degrees Celsius or less.
 The proposal passed with 62.3 % of the vote, despite company management recommending investors vote against the proposal.
 In this latest round, the company got support from the SEC in saying the shareholder proposal was “micromanagement.”

 MRTI leaders say this latest move to recommend an independent chair and vote against the board of directors represents the extent they will go to stay engaged, before recommending divestment.

 “We’ve had productive dialogues for years with Exxon Mobil,” Kinard said.
 “Their recent work against the Climate Action 100+ proposal, on which we co-filed to set greenhouse gas emissions reduction targets, is unacceptable.
 We hope other Presbyterian entities with Exxon investments will join us in voting against the board of directors.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Environment, Responsible Investing

 Tags: 2015 paris agreement, board of pensions, climate action 100+, committee on mission responsibility through investment, exxon mobil, general assembly, joseph kinard, mrti, mrti divestment strategy, presbyterian foundation, rob fohr

-Ministries: Office of Faith-Based Investing and Corporate Engagement, Environmental Issues, Compassion, Peace and Justice
+Ministries: Office of Faith-Based Investing and Shareholder Engagement, Environmental Issues, Compassion, Peace and Justice